jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) A copy of every notice given under subsection (1) or subsection (2), if given to a person other than the taxpayer who has claimed a deduction in respect of an offshore payment, shall be given to the taxpayer who has claimed a deduction in respect of the offshore payment; and, for the purposes of section 14, every such copy shall be deemed to be a notice required by this Act to be given by the Commissioner to the taxpayer.
 (7) For the purposes of this section, a response to a requisition or a copy of that response shall be deemed not to include an actual response which does not fulfil the requirements of the Commissioner under section 17 set out in the requisition.
 (8) In this section—
-  - **Information requisition** , or , in relation to any person, means a notice — (a) given by the Commissioner to the person giving notice of the exercise by the Commissioner of any power under section 17; and
+  - **information requisition** , or , in relation to any person, means a notice — (a) given by the Commissioner to the person giving notice of the exercise by the Commissioner of any power under section 17; and
     (b) requiring the person to furnish any information or produce for inspection any books or documents or verify by statutory declaration or otherwise any information or particulars as specified in the notice:
-  - **Offshore payment** , in relation to a taxpayer, means an amount of expenditure or loss incurred or purportedly incurred by the taxpayer on or after 1 August 1986 to—
+  - **offshore payment** , in relation to a taxpayer, means an amount of expenditure or loss incurred or purportedly incurred by the taxpayer on or after 1 August 1986 to—
     (a) a person outside New Zealand; or
     (b) a person (whether in or outside New Zealand) associated with or acting for or on behalf of or in a fiduciary capacity in relation to a person outside New Zealand; or
     (c) a person in New Zealand who, in the opinion of the Commissioner, may in consequence of the expenditure or loss incurred by the taxpayer (whether or not in consequence of any other thing and whether or not as an immediate or eventual consequence) make a payment—